abhishekm9396/Host-Behavior-Analysis/README.md

 6. In terms of positive comments, hosts have a slightly higher rate than superhosts.
 Superhosts need to focus more on providing better after-services.
 The average review score is good for both hosts and superhosts, with scores of 4.6 and 4.9 out of 5, respectively.

-Challenges faced--
-1. Splitting the data and selecting the appropriate model for time-series analysis are the challenging task for us.
-2. Don’t Know how to use LSTM Model.
-3. Diversification of Ideas.

-Overall, the "Nifty-50-Stock-Price Prediction" project aims to provide investors and market enthusiasts with a valuable tool for gaining insights into the future price movements of Nifty-50 stocks, facilitating better decision-making in the Indian stock market.